WyriHaximus/reactphp-child-process-pool/README.md

 To install via [Composer](http://getcomposer.org/), use the command below, it will automatically detect the latest version and bind it with `~`.

 ```
-composer require wyrihaximus/react-child-process-pool:^1.0.0-alpha11
+composer require wyrihaximus/react-child-process-pool:^1.0.0-beta1
 ```

 ## Pools ##

-* `DummyPool` - Meant for testing, doesn't do anything but complies to it's contract
+* `Dummy` - Meant for testing, doesn't do anything but complies to it's contract
 * `Fixed` - Spawns a given fixed amount of workers
 * `Flexible` - Spawns workers as a needed basis, given a minimum and maximum it will spawn within those values
 * `CpuCoreCountFixed` - Spawns the same amount of workers as you have CPU cores and affinitiates them all to a different code